nitanagdeote/HowToCreateWebApp/README.md

 ## Step 5

 **Create a New Vite React Project**
+Now inside the repository we will create a vite project.

 Vite provides a command-line interface (CLI) to quickly scaffold new projects.

 Open your terminal and navigate to the directory where you want to create your project.